Resolving certification errors

-- The app uses sign-in functionality, but doesn't provide users with a way to sign up and create an account.
+- The app does not appear to be fully functional.
+For example, it uses sign-in functionality but doesn't provide users with a way to create an account.

 Review your app for unfinished features, unimplemented options and menu choices, and other elements that might make your app appear to be unfinished.